"What are anxiety medications and how do they work?

 |Skin and appendages|

-In a randomized, parallel study comparing placebo and 300 and 500 mg/day of LAMICTAL, some of the more common drug-related adverse reactions were dose-related (see Table 9).
+In a randomized, parallel trial comparing placebo with 300 and 500 mg/day of LAMICTAL, some of the more common drug-related adverse reactions were dose related (see Table 9).

 Table 9: Dose-Related Adverse Reactions From a

 Randomized, Placebo-Controlled, Adjunctive Trial in Adults With Epilepsy

 |Adverse Reaction||Percent of Patients Experiencing At||verse Reactions|

 (n = 73)

 b Significantly greater than group receiving LAMICTAL 300 mg (P < 0.05).